Month 11, Day 30, Monday 8:45 a.m.

 Professor Lacer coughed pointedly, stopping beside their desk.

 Sebastien jerked, straightening impossibly further.
 She hadn’t noticed his approach.
-“Professor,” she greeted, with a half-bow from her seat.
+“Professor,” she said, greeting him with a half-bow from her seat.

 “I apologize, Professor,” Sebastien said.
 “I was negligent.
 We will return to practice immediately.”